FelixKrueger/Bismark/Docs/README.md

 # 2) Bismark - General Information

 ## What is Bismark?
 Bismark is a set of tools for the time-efficient analysis of Bisulfite-Seq (BS-Seq) data.
 Bismark performs alignments of bisulfite-treated reads to a reference genome and cytosine methylation calls at the same time.
 Bismark is written in Perl and is run from the command line.
-Bisulfite-treated reads are mapped using the short read aligner Bowtie 1 (Langmead B, Trapnell C, Pop M, Salzberg SL.
-Ultrafast and memory-efficient alignment of short DNA sequences to the human genome.
-Genome Biol 10:R25), or alternatively Bowtie 2, and therefore it is a requirement that Bowtie 1 (or Bowtie 2) are also installed on your machine (see Dependencies).
+Bisulfite-treated reads are mapped using the short read aligner Bowtie 2, or alternatively HISAT2.
+Therefore, it is a requirement that Bowtie 2 (or HISAT2) are also installed on your machine (see Dependencies).

 All files associated with Bismark as well as a test BS-Seq data set can be downloaded from [Babraham Bioinformatics](http://www.bioinformatics.babraham.ac.uk/projects/bismark/) or [Github](https://github.com/FelixKrueger/Bismark).